Basic Bread

 Knead the dough by pushing away from you, lengthening it.

-Punch down the dough, shape into bread loaves or rolls, place onto floured baking pan and let rise until double in bulk.
-If you are in a hurry you can put the breads into the cold oven and use the warm up period to accelerate the rising process.
+Punch down the dough, shape into bread loaves or rolls, and place onto a floured baking pan.
+Let rise until double in bulk.

-Place bread into the oven, spray oven bottom and walls with water (use a garden mister), and spray a couple more times during the next few minutes.
+Place bread into the oven, spray oven bottom and walls with water, and spray a couple more times during the next few minutes.

-Bake the bread until the crust is golden brown and the loaf sounds hollow when tapped on the bottom, about 40 minutes from start for a medium size loaf.
+Bake the bread until the crust is golden brown and the loaf sounds hollow when tapped on the bottom, about 40 minutes for a medium size loaf.